-------------------

 Residents also enjoy tennis courts, an outdoor pool, a small spa and a patio area.
 A full-time activities director plans various activities for hoemowners six days a week, with game nights, holiday parties and pot lucks particularly popular.

 Lake St. Louis started as a private, planned resort development in the 1960s and became a city in 1975.
 It is built for recreation and comfortable living, often landing on "best places to live" lists.
 Its wide array of amenities includes two private, man-made lakes, beaches, riding stables and more.
-The Meadows at Lake St. Louis Shopping Center, an upscale shopping mall, is just down the road from Heritage of Hawk Ridge.
+The Meadows at Lake St. Louis is a nice shopping mall just down the road from Heritage of Hawk Ridge.

 SSM Saint Joseph Hospital West is the primary medical facility in town and has been named one of the nation's 100 Best Hospitals several times.
 It is accredited by the Joint Commission.